ABOUT MY ARTWORK

 Printmaking is my chosen medium, working predominantly with etching and monotype techniques, and more recently, some experimental artworks using mixed media.
 Originally trained as a Graphic Designer, the transition to the graphic forms of printmaking in the past decade seemed a natural progression for me.

-I am fascinated by the many techniques printmaking encompasses, including etching, monotype, collograph, drypoint, cyanotype and linocut.
+I am fascinated by the many techniques printmaking encompasses, including etching, monotype, collograph, drypoint, linocut.

 It gives me great joy to share this inspiration and ignite a similar passion in others through my creative practice, which includes teaching classes and giving workshops at my studio.